meizabel/documentation/contribute/README.md

 ## Spine Documentation

-This Spine Event Engine documentation is build using [GitBook](https://www.gitbook.com/).
+This documentation is build using [GitBook](https://www.gitbook.com/).
 If you'd like to help us improving the [Documentation](https://github.com/SpineEventEngine/documentation), you can do it in few ways.

 ###Leave a Comment